-Course C ontents and Lecture Schedule

-Module Topic No. of Course

-No. Hours Outcome

-1. Innovation: What and Why?
+Jourse Contents and Lecture Schedule Module Торіс No. of Course No. Hours Outcome 1.
+Innovation: What and Why?
 1.1 Innovation as a core business process, Sources of innovation, Knowledge push vs. need pull innovations.
-2 CO1

-illilovation, Knowledge push vs. need pull illilovations.

-1.2 Class Discussion- Is innovation manageable or just a 3 CO1

-random gambling activity?

-2. Building an Innovative Organization

-2.1 Creating new products and services, Exploiting open 2 CO2

-innovation and collaboration, Use of innovation for

-starting a new venture

-2.2 Class Discussion- Innovation: Co-operating across 3 CO2

-networks vs. 'go-it-alone' approach

-3. Entrepreneurship

-3.1 Opportunity recognition and entry strategies 2 CO3

-3.2 Entrepreneurship as a Style of Management 2 CO3

-0.2 Entropreneurship as a otyle of Management 2

-3.3 Maintaining Competitive Advantage- Use of IPR to 2 CO3

-protect Innovation

-4. Entrepreneurship- Financial Planning

-4.1 Financial Projections and Valuation 2 CO4

-4.2 Stages of financing 2 CO4

--
+2 CO1 1.2 Class Discussion- Is innovation manageable or just a random gambling activity?
+3 CO1 2.
+Building an Innovative Organization 2.1 Creating new products and services, Exploiting open innovation and collaboration, Use of innovation for starting a new venture 2 CO2 2.2 Class Discussion- Innovation: Co-operating across networks vs. 'go-it-alone' approach 3 CO2 3.
+Entrepreneurship 3.1 Opportunity recognition and entry strategies 2 CO3 3.2 Entrepreneurship as a Style of Management 2 CO3 3.3 Maintaining Competitive Advantage- Use of IPR to protect Innovation 2 CO3 4.
+Entrepreneurship- Financial Planning 4.1 Financial Projections and Valuation 2 CO4 4.2 Stages of financing 2 CO4